Miss World 2023

 Miss World 2023 was the 71st edition of the Miss World pageant, held at the Jio World Convention Centre in Mumbai, Maharashtra, India, on 9 March 2024.

 At the end of the event, Krystyna Pyszková of the Czech Republic was crowned by the previous winner Karolina Bielawska of Poland.
-This is the second win by the Czech Republic at the pageant.
+This is the first victory of the Czech Republic after 17 years, and it's overall second victory in the pageant.
+Runner-Up was Yasmina Zaytoun of Lebanon.

 Contestants from 112 countries and territories competed in the pageant.
 The pageant was co-hosted by Karan Johar and Miss World 2013, Megan Young.
 Shaan, Neha Kakkar, Tony Kakkar, and Miss World 2019 Toni-Ann Singh performed in this edition.

 Background

 Location and date

 On 13 February 2023, Julia Morley, Chairperson of the Miss World Organization, announced that the competition will take place in the United Arab Emirates in May 2023.
 Morley added, "Further details to follow".

 On 8 June 2023, the organization announced that the competition will move from the United Arab Emirates to India, with no reason given for the venue change.
 It was the second time the pageant was held in India; the first being Miss World 1996.
 On 28 September 2023, the organization announced that the pageant would be held on 16 December 2023 at Yashobhoomi, Dwarka, Delhi, India.
 It was later postponed until 2 March 2024, due to the elections in India.

 On 19 January 2024, the organization announced the pageant would be held on 9 March 2024 at the Jio World Convention Centre in Mumbai.
 The pageant began on 18 February 2024.